syncfusion-content/uwp-docs/uwp/Timepicker/Appearance-and-Styling.md

 ## Selected Foreground

-The SelectedForeground property is used to change the foreground color of  the Selected Time
+The SelectedForeground property is used to change the foreground color of the selected time.

 {% highlight xaml %}